Azure/login/README.md

 After it, create GitHub Action secrets for following values: (Refer to [Using secrets in GitHub Actions](https://docs.github.com/actions/security-guides/using-secrets-in-github-actions).)

 - AZURE_CLIENT_ID: the service principal client ID or user-assigned managed identity client ID
-- AZURE_SUBSCRIPTION_ID: the subscription ID.
+- AZURE_SUBSCRIPTION_ID: the subscription ID
-- AZURE_TENANT_ID: the tenant ID.
+- AZURE_TENANT_ID: the tenant ID

 Now you can try the workflow to login with OIDC.

 > [!NOTE]
 >
-> In GitHub workflow, Set `permissions:` with `id-token: write` at workflow level or job level based on whether the OIDC token needs to be auto-generated for all Jobs or a specific Job.
+> In GitHub workflow, you should set `permissions:` with `id-token: write` at workflow level or job level based on whether the OIDC token is allowed be generated for all Jobs or a specific Job.

 - **The worklfow sample to only run Azure CLI**